(one synonym : Agrotis repanda Walker, 1857)

 (Photo: courtesy of Wendy Moore, Melbourne, Victoria)

-The adult moth has brown forewings with zig-zag patterns along the margins, and a dumb-bell mark in the centre of each wing.
-The hind wings are buff, darkening to the margin, with dark veins.
+The adult moth has brown forewings each with jagged patterns along the margins, pale-edged dark veins, and a dumb-bell mark in the centre of each wing.
+The hindwings are buff, darkening to the margin, with dark veins.
 It has a wingspan of about 4 cms.

 The species is found in Australia in: